stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Note, how I gave `Employee` a zero quantity.
 This means, we are only ever allowed to use this function at compile time but never at runtime.
-This is often a safe way to make sure our type-level functions and aliases do not leak into the executable when we build our application.
+This is a safe way to make sure our type-level functions and aliases do not leak into the executable when we build our application.
+We are allowed to use zero-quantity functions and values in type signatures and when computing other erased values, but not for runtime computations.

 We would now like to access a value in a row based on the name given.
 For this, we write a custom predicate, which